 - Replace the existing EFI folder with the one we provided

-Finally, restart your system and follow the STEP 3. to install the macOS 10.13.5 High Sierra on any Intel Kaby lake powered Laptop or PC.
+Finally, restart your system and follow STEP 3. to install the macOS 10.13.5 High Sierra on any Intel Kaby lake powered Laptop or PC.

-We learned how to install macOS High Sierra on a Windows Laptop or PC powered by Kaby-Lake processor without using Macbook.
-We used Windows environment to install the macOS High Sierra 10.13 that can be updated via AppStore to High Sierra 10.13.5 with latest security updates without any issue.
+We learned how to install macOS High Sierra on a Windows Laptop or PC powered by a Kaby-Lake processor without using Macbook.
+We used the Windows environment to install the macOS High Sierra 10.13 that can be updated via AppStore to High Sierra 10.13.5 with the latest security updates without any issue.
 However, please note that not all apps are compatible with High Sierra as of now but popular apps are working fine.
 I also recommend you to install Sierra 10.12.6 which is compatible with all apps.

-For latest updates on Hackintosh builds and advancements, subscribe to our newsletter and follow us on Twitter and Facebook.
+For the latest updates on Hackintosh builds and advancements, subscribe to our newsletter and follow us on Twitter and Facebook.